 Our little town was really far from a grocery store, so I had to just grab a package of spaghetti from the dollar store, a couple of jars of homemade spaghetti sauce that I had canned a few months earlier, put some lettuce in a bag and some homemade salad dressing in a container and put it all in a cardboard box.
 It wasn’t fancy or glamorous, but it would feed her kids and maybe let her get an extra nap.

 I drove it all over to her house.

 “Hi.
 I’m sorry about your baby.
 I thought this might make dinner tonight a little easier.”
 And I unceremoniously thrust this cardboard box with dollar-store-pasta-and-fixings at her and went home.
 And then I never thought about it again… until about a year ago.

-A year ago we were visiting and she said, “Do you remember bringing me that spaghetti?
+She’s moved across the country now, but a year ago we were visiting and she said, “Do you remember bringing me that spaghetti?
 You were the only person who acknowledged that baby and did something to help and it meant so much to me.”

 The fact is, I barely remember taking that meal to her.
 I can’t even remember if I cooked the spaghetti first, or just gave it to her in the package.
 Did I remember to include paper plates?
 I’m not sure.
 But she remembered it all these years later.
 God used that simple meal to make her feel loved and remembered in her time of pain and grief.

 (After this, I started keeping equal amounts of pasta and sauce in my pantry for just such an opportunity.)

 As the holiday season approaches, I want to challenge you to look around your community and find people to bless.
 You can do something small every day, or once a week, or do something big once a month… There are no right and wrong answers here!
 This does not have to cost a lot of money.
 For many of us, the whole reason we keep a well stocked pantry is to save money.
 This challenge is going to allow your pantry to become a tool to help make the world – your world – a better place.